BSS/OSS Academy

 When It Works

-You have a diverse product portfolio with natural boundaries (e.g., consumer broadband, enterprise voice).
-Products can be isolated without shared dependencies in the fulfilment path.
+Diverse portfolio with natural boundaries (e.g., consumer broadband vs enterprise voice).
+Products can be isolated without shared fulfilment dependencies.

 Hidden Complexity

-Bundles that span old and new products break this model.
-Billing must handle both stacks simultaneously.
-The "simple first product" often takes 12–18 months.
+Cross-product bundles break the model.
+Billing must handle both stacks.
+The "simple first product" still takes 12–18 months.

 Impacted domains: Product Catalog, COM, SOM, ROM, Billing, Product InventoryTimeline: 12–18 months for first product, 6–9 months per subsequent